 5. Find A Hairstyle

 Now that you'll be working with two textures, finding a complimentary hairstyle will be a trial and error process.
 You'll find that your natural hair wants to grow upward while your relaxed hair prefers to grow down.
 With that in mind, you'll want to find a hairstyle and hair products that are compatible with both textures.
 Qhemet products can be used on both relaxed and natural hair (see our product guide here), so when properly moisturized with our Aethiopika Hydrate & Twist Butter before styling, cornrows, braids and twists can be great transitioning styles to consider.
 These styles can help prevent your new growth from drying out and give it a break from the daily manipulation that can lead to premature damage.
 Wearing your hair out is also a possibility but this means straightening the new growth to match the two textures and possibly damaging it right out of the gate.
-This is why it's important to keep your new growth as healthy as possible before heat straightening as the stronger it is the better able it is to withstand exposure to hot tools without becoming damaged.
+It's important to keep your new growth as healthy as possible before heat straightening as the stronger it is the better able it will be to withstand heat styling without becoming damaged.
 Our Moringa Tree Conditioning Ghee is an excellent leave-in to use before heat straightening as it'll keep both textures soft and smooth and help prevent the new growth from shrinking.
 For overall hair and scalp health, our Castor & Amla Nourishing Pomade helps heal and nourish damaged follicles, boost growth, prevent breakage at the demarcation line and keep your loose hair and protective styles soft and strong.

 6. Be Patient While You Adjust